 Under Texas Penal Code § 22.01, one can be convicted of assault if one “intentionally, knowingly or recklessly causes or threatens bodily injury to another person,” or if one “intentionally or knowingly causes physical contact with another person or persons with the knowledge that the person will consider that contact to be offensive or undesirable.”
 An assault may be charged as a misdemeanor or as a felony, depending upon the circumstances of the case.
 If a public servant or elderly individual is assaulted, one may face greater penalties.
 (Texas Penal Code § 22.01(b)-(c)).

 More often than not, simple assault is combined with domestic violence and orders of protection (Texas Penal Code § 22.01(e)).
 Any domestic assault – commonly referred to as Assault Family Violence (AFV) – will often be linked to family and/or civil law cases.
-In order to prevent criminal, civil, or personal consequences, an experienced Houston criminal defense attorney is mandatory.

 Are You Facing a Domestic Violence Conviction in Houston?